Birch Grove: Architecture and description

 Birch Grove stands on the edge of the Ashdown Forest near Chelwood Gate in East Sussex, although the house itself is in West Sussex.
-It is a Grade II listed building though the Historic England listing record makes clear that this is for its historical associations rather than any intrinsic architectural merit.
-Pevsner is no more admiring of the house, describing it as " an unhappy union between Queen Anne and a mansard [roof] that weighs the house down".
-Macmillan's official biographer, Alistair Horne notes that Nellie's rebuilding of Birch Grove was "one of only two or three such major works of residential construction undertaken during the depression".
+It is a Grade II listed building, although the Historic England listing record makes clear that this is for its historical associations rather than any intrinsic architectural merit.
+Pevsner Architectural Guides is no more admiring of the house, describing it as " an unhappy union between Queen Anne and a mansard [roof] that weighs the house down".
+Macmillan's official biographer, Alistair Horne, notes that Nellie's rebuilding of Birch Grove was "one of only two or three such major works of residential construction undertaken during the depression".
 The house is built to a square plan, with four ranges each of nine bays around a central courtyard.
-Pevsner suggests that some of the interior fittings may have come from Devonshire House in London, which had been sold by Dorothy's father in 1920 and demolished shortly thereafter.
+Pevsner suggests that some of the interior fittings may have come from Devonshire House in London, which had been sold by Dorothy's father, the 9th Duke of Devonshire, in 1920 and demolished shortly thereafter.
 (Note: Historic England supports this view, noting the presence of "genuine early 18th century doorcases and chimney-pieces".)
 Simon Ball, in his study of Macmillan and three of his contemporaries, The Guardsmen, describes Birch Grove as "substantial if inelegant".